Exabyte-io/esse/README.md

 The following outlines the development process workflow:

-0. Setup: clone the repository and install the dependencies for both JS and PY (as explained below).
+1. Setup: clone the repository and install the dependencies for both JS and PY (as explained below).
-1. Edit code and commit changes.
+2. Edit code and commit changes.
-2. Pre commit is used to regenerate the modules.
+3. Pre commit is used to regenerate the modules.
-3. Push the changes to GitHub.
+4. Push the changes to GitHub.
-4. GH workflow is used to generate the fully resolved file (without "$ref"s and "$allOf" etc.) and examples and publish them to [schemas.mat3ra.com](http://schemas.mat3ra.com/).
+5. GH workflow is used to generate the fully resolved file (without "$ref"s and "$allOf" etc.) and examples and publish them to [schemas.mat3ra.com](http://schemas.mat3ra.com/).
-5. Publish the new version of the package to PyPI and npm.
+6. Publish the new version of the package to PyPI and npm.

+The [pre-commit](.husky/pre-commit) is using both JS and PY runtime(s) to regenerate the schemas and examples.

+[//]: # (TODO: consider reusing JS runtime and schemas build script for PY modules for consistency)
+NOTE: The PY and JS modules are built from the same JSON sources, but using different runtimes (scripts) and thus may still be different.
+Only for JS the fully resolved schemas (with merged "$allOf") are created.
+They are used for the docs website.

 ### 5.1.
 Development in Python